Search engine algorithms are super complicated.

 The Penny Hoarder

 Topic: The Penny Hoarder is one of the world’s largest personal finance websites.
 The site proclaims that they have over 16 million monthly readers and more than 5 million active subscribers.
-That’s bragging rights.
+That’s bragging rights, as shown in large font above their social media channel links.

 Their objective is very clearly stated.